platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 ## Backup restoration to your current environment

-Each container already running on the environment keeps its existing resources.
+By default, when you [restore a backup](/environments/restore.md) using the CLI, it is restored to your current environment.

-You may have deleted containers between the moment you took the backup, and the moment you restore it.</br>
+Containers are restored using the `backup` strategy, meaning:
-By default, code is restored as part of the backup.
+- Each container that's already running on the environment sees its resources restored to what they were when the backup was taken.
-Therefore, previously deleted containers are restored using the `backup` strategy, which grants them the same resources they were using when the backup was taken.
+- If you deleted a container between the moment you took the backup and the moment you restore it, that container is relaunched using the resources from when the backup was taken.

 {{% note %}}
 If you don't want to restore previously deleted containers,